rstens/docs/README.md

 Exploratory Testing by the BAs
 ==============================

-All the sessions are planned out and available in Jira.
+All the sessions are planned out and available in ZenHub.
 Testing by the BAs is happening but not in a way that let\'s us monitor progress.
-In other words the facilities in Jira are not used to (even after urging to do so) track progress and test results.
+In other words the facilities in ZenHub are not used to (even after urging to do so) track progress and test results.
 Testing is on people\'s list but I have no ideas what has been done and what is still out there to be done.